UPMC Facts & Stats

 UPMC, a world-renowned health care provider and insurer based in Pittsburgh, Pa., is inventing new models of accountable, cost-effective, patient-centered care.

 - UPMC is a nonprofit that melds an unwavering community mission with entrepreneurial business models.
 UPMC is the first nonprofit health system to fully adopt Sarbanes-Oxley.

-- UPMC is the largest non-governmental employer in Pennsylvania, with more than 60,000 employees.
+- UPMC is the largest non-governmental employer in Pennsylvania, with 60,000 employees.

 - A recognized innovator in information technology, UPMC was an early adopter of electronic health records and the interoperability solutions that tie them together.
 Its clinical and technological capabilities have attracted such technology partners as General Electric, IBM and Oracle.

 - UPMC has created a genuinely integrated health delivery system.
-With renowned centers of excellence in transplantation, cancer, neurosurgery, psychiatry, rehabilitation, geriatrics, and women’s health, it currently is ranked No. 10 in the nation on the U.S. News & World Report Honor Roll of America’s Best Hospitals – with 15 adult specialties ranked.
-UPMC is No. 1 in Pennsylvania and No. 1 in Pittsburgh.
+With renowned centers of excellence in transplantation, cancer, neurosurgery, psychiatry, rehabilitation, geriatrics, and women’s health, it currently is ranked No. 13 in the nation on the U.S. News & World Report Honor Roll of America’s Best Hospitals – with 14 adult specialties ranked.

 - The virtually paperless Children’s Hospital of Pittsburgh of UPMC was the nation’s first pediatric hospital to achieve HIMSS Stage 7, the highest level of electronic health record implementation.
 Overall, more than a dozen of UPMC’s hospitals are at the highest levels of EHR adoption, as are its outpatient locations, enhancing the quality and safety of patient care.